The Chapel Fund

 You can be part of a lasting legacy in the following ways:

-- Make a one-time gift or recurring (monthly) gift online (select "Other" in the Designate Your Gift section and type in "Chapel")
+- Make a one-time gift or recurring (monthly) gift online (select "Current Initiatives" in the Designate Your Gift section and then select "The Chapel Fund")

 - Print out the Chapel Gift Intent form [pdf] and send it to the attention of Bob Moline